ayeshabhimdi/aysh20.github.io/index.md

 <br/>
 ## ABOUT ME
 Hello!
-I am in my first year as a PhD student in Learning Sciences with a minor in Data Science at Indiana University Bloomington.
+I am a PhD student in the School of Information at the University of Texas at Austin.
+I am supervised by Dr. Ahmer Arif.

+Previously, I worked with Cindy Hmelo-Silver and Rebecca Colina Neri at Indiana University Bloomington to understand fairness and ethics in computer-supported collaborative learning and artificial intelligence in education through human-centered approaches.
+This work has been published in IJCSCL and IJAIED.

 <br/>
 <br/>
 <br/>